BGA Elections | Executive Council & Chapter Representative Elections Now Open

 David Buehrer, Greenway Coffee Co, Houston, TX

+How are you involved with Coffee?
 How does this role fit into the BGA?
 I am a Barista owner/operator of Greenway Coffee & Tea in Houston, TX.
 My girlfriend and I just began roasting coffee (she has caught a liking to the roasting aspect of our business) and we are looking to expand to another location this year.
 The SCAA and Barista Guild have been a huge inspiration and motivation for us to help the burgeoning Houston coffee scene.
 I would love to give back to the larger community as much as I can, and being an Executive Council member fits into this theology.
 I also sit on the SCAA Events council as we try to build awareness in the culinary world!

 Why might you be considered leadership material?
 I am here to build communities.
 I would be honored to support the Barista Guild by bringing my networking and communication abilities and making them available to the barista community nationwide.
 For example, I have traveled to numerous coffee centric cities, communicating with as many baristas as I can to further my understanding of what it means to be a barista.
 I would love to continue campaigning the good cause of increasing awareness of specialty coffee and how it interacts with local communities!